 Group calling is also made easier with PoC applications.
 It’s easy to develop specific talk groups and communicate with multiple people at once.
 Updates can be pushed over the air (OTA), allowing for remote management.
 Traditional radios made this challenging because the user would need to put time and effort into linking multiple devices together (plus repeaters, new software, etc.)

-10-8 Systems PoC Technology
+10-8 Systems Push-to-Talk Over Cellular (PoC) Technology

 10-8 is a top provider of PoC technologies.
 We ensure that your speech is clear so that others can receive your message.
 When you speak and send small voice packets through our platform, you can rest assured that it will come out clearly on the other end.